wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 ### TODO: ATTACK PHASE

-# method: `shufflePlayers(): boolean`
+# method: `shufflePlayers(parser: DieRollParser): boolean`

 ## BVA Step 1
-Input: The underlying list of players
+Input: The underlying list of players and the die roller to use

 Output: A yes or no answer whether the player order was shuffled, along with the updated list of players and the die rolls for the original list

 ## BVA Step 2
-Input: Collection
+Input: Collection, pointer

 Output: Boolean, collection (players and dice)

 ## BVA Step 3
 Input:
+- Collection:
   - Empty collection (should never happen)
   - Collection with 1-2 elements (should never happen)
   - Collection with 3-6 elements
   - Collection with 7+ elements (should never happen)
   - Collection with duplicates (should never happen)
+- Pointer:
+  - Null pointer (should never happen)
+  - Valid DieRollParser object

 Output:
 - Boolean